Chanca piedra (Phyllanthus niruri)

 How Chanca Piedra Works

 Chanca piedra is believed to help with kidney stones by promoting the relaxation of the ureter, which can help the stones to pass more easily.
-It is also thought to inhibit the formation of new stones by preventing the aggregation of crystals that can lead to stone formation.
+It is also thought to prevent the formation of new stones by inhibiting the aggregation of crystals that can lead to stone formation.

 Research on Chanca Piedra and Kidney Stones

-Several studies have been conducted on the effectiveness of chanca piedra in treating kidney stones.
+Several studies have been conducted on the effectiveness of chanca piedra for kidney stones.
 Some research suggests that chanca piedra may help to reduce the size of kidney stones and increase the rate at which they are passed.
-However, more research is needed to fully understand the effects of chanca piedra on kidney stones.
+However, more research is needed to confirm these findings and determine the optimal dosage and duration of treatment.

 Here are some dietary supplements related to the content in this report.
 Click the shopping cart to purchase the supplement from our partners.